joanna2028/GLOBAL-GOVERNMENT-DIGITAL-ECONOMY-NEW-SOCIAL-CONTRACT-/README.md

 BUILD A NEW SOCIAL CONTRACT

-(For all, the entire humankind, 7Billion People)
+(For all, the entire humankind, 8 Billion human beings)

 Created by common people, US, not from politicians.